Clickable Awesomic logo. The C in Awesomic doubles as a smiling emoji with one of the eyes being a star.

 The way it works at Awesomic

-What are UI/UX designer job interview questions?
+What are the best UI/UX designer job interview questions?

 1. How do you deal with criticism?